- Religious Institutions, Buildings, “Critical Infrastructure” to be included

-Nassau County Legislator Steve Rhoads and Acting Police Commissioner Thomas Krumpter today announced the passage of new panic alarm legislation for places of gathering in Nassau County.
+Nassau County Legislator Denise Ford and Acting Police Commissioner Thomas Krumpter recently announced the passage of new panic alarm legislation for places of gathering in Nassau County.
 The “Panic Alarm” legislation expands the Nassau County Police Department’s current school panic alarm program to religious institutions, businesses, movie theaters, organizations, and any other location deemed “critical infrastructure” by the NCPD.

 The NCPD’s current panic alarm program is offered to all schools throughout Nassau County and is being implemented now.
 The technology will offer schools either a panic button or a phone application which will link directly to police patrol cars and shave off approximately 3 minutes of police-response time.
 Future additions to the technology can include an instant link for the police to the school’s video surveillance system.